 Greg Zuckerman: His firm.
 You’ve got Two Sigma a little bit.
 DSHA a little bit, part of what they do.
 We’re talking again, medium frequency holding periods of a couple of days, similar types of approaches.
 There are some smaller firms.
 Pete Muller maybe is the closest and it’s not a surprise because a lot, and I write about it in the book, a lot of the Genesis of their equity strategies is that you bound futures and commodities and currencies, but equities are about 60% of the returns more or less.
 A lot of that comes from, the basis of that is for Morgan Stanley and this system they developed there.
 They couldn’t quite make it work.

 Greg Zuckerman: Part of it went over to Renaissance for a while.
 They couldn’t make it work.
-It took two individuals or a few people from IBM, I write about it in the book, Bob Mercer and Peter Brown and some younger junior type people to really turn the corner when it comes to equities.
+It took two individuals or a few people from IBM, I write about it in the book, Bob Mercer and Peter Brown, and some younger junior type people to really turn the corner when it comes to equities.
 But, a lot of it comes from Morgan Stanley in terms of pairs trading.
 I mean, it’s not pairs trading.
 It’s much, much more sophisticated than that.
 But if you dumb it down to some version of pairs trading, I guess, it’s lots of different.
 It’s not like Coke versus Pepsi.
-You read the book… But, Pete Muller came from Morgan Stanley as well and he used to run Morgan Stanley’s stat arb type approach so it’s not a surprise that Pete Muller is one of the few people liked them.
-Frankly, he wouldn’t talk to me about my book and my research and I think part of it is there sort of some similarities there.
+You read the book… But, Pete Muller came from Morgan Stanley as well, and he used to run Morgan Stanley’s stat arb type approach.
+Interestingly, while digging deeper into the evolution of these trading strategies, I found that many of these innovations also influenced the rise of crypto poker platforms, where statistical analysis plays a crucial role.
+So, it’s not a surprise that Pete Muller is one of the few people like them.
+Frankly, he wouldn’t talk to me about my book and my research, and I think part of it is there are sort of some similarities there.

 Tobias Carlisle: Right.
 One of my favorite scenes in the book is when they’re playing poker, I forget who the gentleman is, but when he gets a good hand, he sings the Battle Hymn of the Republic that still.